The points below provide some possible topics ideas for future research on integrated reporting and integrated thinking in South Africa.

 • Over ten years of integrated reporting: what has been achieved; what have been the lasting effects?

-• Outcomes and organisational cash flow: do all outcomes/ impacts on society and the environment affect cash flow at some stage (short, medium or long term)?
+• Outcomes and organisational cash flow: do outcomes/ impacts on society and the environment affect cash flow at some stage (short, medium or long term)?

 • What is the effect of disclosure of strategy, business model, and outlook on market competitiveness and other measures of a successful business?